Broomball: Goalnets

-While there are other slight differences, these two are by far the biggest.
+While there are other slight differences, these two are by far the most significant.

 University and college broomball

 College students from Geneva College playing broomball as a social event.

 Broomball is played at many universities and colleges, mostly in North America.
 Some leagues are competitive while others function as a social event.

 United States

 In the United States, broomball is played at the following educational institutions: